What Is The Definition of Sui Generis?

 Traditionally, Anglo-American legal systems have relied on precedent and judicial interpretation as the foundation for the legal system.
 As a result, sui generis situations result in the creation of new laws.
 At one level, all common law interpretation is sui generis at the point of decision and then is added to the corpus of the law as a whole, becoming precedent against which new cases are measured and compared to assess whether the now precedential law is applicable, or new law/legal precedent needs to be created by the judge, sui generis, for the case currently before the court.

-This admittedly broad interpretation of sui generis concepts in the common law system recognizes that every case before the court is unique.
+This admittedly broad interpretation of sui generis concepts in the standard law system recognizes that every case before the court is unique.
 Therefore any new law emanating from the decision must also be unique to that situation.
-Unless strategically limited by the court in the construct of the opinion or narrowness of applicability, the precedential value of these decisions is less one of direct application than the philosophical interpretation that impacts future conceptual evolution of the law.
+Unless strategically limited by the court in the construct of the opinion or narrowness of applicability, the precedential value of these decisions is less one of direct application than the philosophical interpretation that impacts the future conceptual evolution of the law.